metamath/lamp-guide/docs/index.md

 Be sure to surround each symbol by at least one space (the first and last symbols can start and end the statement).

-The set.mm database has strict definitions where parenthesis must be used and where they must not be used.
+The set.mm database has strict rules about parentheses.
 For example, set.mm requires that infix functions like "+" be surrounded by parentheses.
 This is very easy to understand once you have